jhumelsine/jhumelsine.github.io/_posts/2026-02-10-computer-science-software-engineering.md

 * Retiring (TBD)

 # Summary
-I was fascinating with computers for about as long as I can remember.
+I was fascinated with computers for about as long as I can remember.
 I knew I wanted a career with computers when I saw [my first real program](https://jhumelsine.github.io/about#about-jim) execute.
 Learning more about computers in college only reinforced my desire.
 But when I started my career at 24, I started to realize that industry wasn't exactly like college.